 To display checks for your app and view the faulty elements in it, do the following:

-Click Publish in the top-right of Studio.
+Click Preview or Publish > Update in the top-right of Studio.

 If your app has consistency errors, the Checks button will have red border, the number of the errors will be indicated on the button, and a warning will be displayed.

 Click the Checks button, the warning or press C to view all checks.
 The panel with the list of checks appears at the bottom of the screen.
 For more information on the Checks panel, see section 3.2 Checks Panel Overview.